npm/npmo-docs/cli/installation.md

 ## Node.js Installers

-Although we don't recommend it, you can also install Node.js (which come with npm) via installers.
+Although we don't recommend it, you can also install Node.js (which comes with npm) via installers.

 ### Node.js Installers